 2. The importance of pH balance on the skin?

 Human skin has three main layers: epidermis, dermis, and dermis.
-In particular, the outermost stratum corneum of the epidermis will have an extremely thin film that creates natural moisture, helping to protect the skin and prevent negative effects from the environment.
-This membrane is called the Acid Mantle Membrane.
+In particular, the outermost stratum corneum of the epidermis will have an extremely thin film that creates natural moisture, helps protect the skin and prevents negative effects from the environment.
+This membrane is called Acid Mantle Membrane.

 A healthy skin will have a Mantle Acid Membrane with a pH between 4.5-6.2.
 This mildly acidic environment will prevent harmful bacteria, prevent water loss and the effects from the outside environment most effectively.

 So, what happens if there is an imbalance in the pH of the skin?

 If this Mantle Acid Mantle is imbalanced in pH (too high or too low compared to the natural balance), the skin will be unprotected and quickly appear many serious problems on the skin such as: